Inspector Tracy Burgess

 Inspector Stephen Cosham

 Inspector Stephen Cosham joined the Bermuda Police Service in 1988 having served for six years in the UK Police.
-He has served in all three uniform divisions and also the Task Force, Control Room, IT, Traffic and Marine Units.
+He has served in all three uniform divisions and also the Task Force, Control Room, Information Technology, Prosecutions, Commissioners Staff Officer, Traffic, Marine and Records Management Support Units.

 Inspector Kuhn Evans